 Welcome to Avast!
-If you are just getting started and need help setting up the program please see the Installation guide for more help.
 The following provides a quick overview of how Avast protects your computer from threats.

 The antivirus engine that protects your system uses a continuously updated threat database to identify known viruses.
 Specialized algorithms also identify suspicious behavior of files when Avast scans your computer.
 All threatening files are moved to the Virus Chest.